cyrillef/forge.commandline-curl/README.md

 ## Local WEB server

+This sample assumes using port 80.
+If you want another port make sure to specify the port number in credentials.js.

 ### Mac OSX

 Starting Mountain Lion, there is an Apache WEB server pre-installed on Mac OS X, so there is no need to install it.
 However, you need to start the Apache WEB server, using a Terminal window.